This snippet implements an RPC server and client using effect

 ).

-that performs type-safe HTTP requests to the RPC server endpoint.
+to derive a type-safe HTTP client that sends requests to the server API.

-, with both success, failure and payload types extracted fromTaggedRequest
+, with both success, error and payload types extracted fromRpc.make

 .